harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Fixed issue

-- Two-factor authentication emails that were resent via delegates weren't being delivered.
+- Two-factor authentication emails that were resent weren't being delivered.
 (PL-42263, PL-42486, ZD-52646)

    This issue has been resolved.
-Now, when you resend two-factor authentication emails via delegates, the emails are sent successfully.
+Now, when you resend two-factor authentication emails, the emails are sent successfully.

 #### December 1, 2023, 0.11.1